Minnesota Economic Indicators

 Note: All data except for Minnesota’s PMI have been seasonally adjusted.
 See the feature article in the Minnesota Employment Review, May 2010, for more information on the Minnesota Index.

-The Minnesota Index advanced 0.2 percent in March for the third straight month.
+The Minnesota Index surged 0.7 percent in March, the largest monthly gain in over six years.
 The index, estimated by the Federal Reserve Bank of Philadelphia, combines four state-level indicators to summarize current economic conditions into a single statistic.
 The components of the index are nonfarm wage and salary employment, average weekly manufacturing hours, the unemployment rate, and wage and salary disbursements adjusted for inflation.
 The index is designed to be a monthly proxy for the state’s gross domestic product (GDP).